-Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: Operation and Algebraic Thinking Recognizes when parentheses, brackets, or braces are appropriately used in numerical expressions Given two rules, generates numerical patterns Uses parentheses, brackets, or braces to write, interpret and evaluate numerical expressions Interprets numerical expressions without evaluating Given two rules, identifies the relationship between corresponding terms Given two rules, forms and graphs ordered pairs and interprets the relationship between corresponding terms Number and Operations in Base Ten Recognizes that in a multi-digit number, including a decimal, a digit in any place represents 10 times as much as it represents in the pace to its right or 1/10 of what it represents in the place to its left Reads decimals to thousandths using base 10 numerals, number names, and expanded form Identifies which comparison symbols to use when comparing decimals to hundredths Uses various strategies to solve problems involving all operation with whole numbers including quotients with division limited to four digit dividends and 2 digit divisors Solves problems involving addition and subtraction with decimals to tenths Uses whole number exponents to denote powers of 10 Uses place value to round decimals to any place Fluently multiplies multi-digit whole numbers Writes decimals to thousandths using base ten numerals, number names, expanded form and comparison symbols Compares decimals using base ten numerals, number names and comparison symbols <, > and = Uses various strategies to solve problems involving all operation with whole numbers including quotients with division limited to four digit dividends and 2 digit divisors and explains using rectangular arrays and/or area models Applies understandings of models for decimals, place value, and properties of operations to add, subtract, multiply and divide decimals to hundredths Uses place value understanding of multi-digit numbers including decimals to explain patterns in the number of zeros and the placement of the decimal point, when multiplying a number by powers of 10.
+Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: Operation and Algebraic Thinking Recognizes when parentheses, brackets, or braces are appropriately used in numerical expressions Given two rules, generates numerical patterns Uses parentheses, brackets, or braces to write, interpret and evaluate numerical expressions Interprets numerical expressions without evaluating Given two rules, identifies the relationship between corresponding terms Given two rules, forms and graphs ordered pairs and interprets the relationship between corresponding terms Number and Operations in Base Ten Recognizes that in a multi-digit number, including a decimal, a digit in any place represents 10 times as much as it represents in the pace to its right or 1/10 of what it represents in the place to its left Reads decimals to thousandths using base 10 numerals, number names, and expanded form Identifies which comparison symbols to use when comparing decimals to hundredths Uses various strategies to solve problems involving all operation with whole numbers including quotients with division limited to four-digit dividends and 2-digit divisors Solves problems involving addition and subtraction with decimals to tenths Identifies the quotient of whole numbers Uses whole number exponents to denote powers of 10 Uses place value to round decimals to any place Fluently multiplies multi-digit whole numbers Writes decimals to thousandths using base ten numerals, number names, expanded form and comparison symbols Compares decimals using base ten numerals, number names and comparison symbols &lt;, &gt; and = Uses various strategies to solve problems involving all operation with whole numbers including quotients with division limited to four-digit dividends and 2-digit divisors and explains using rectangular arrays and/or area models Applies understandings of models for decimals, place value, and properties of operations to add, subtract, multiply and divide decimals to hundredths Solves mathematical and real-world problems involving multiplication of whole numbers and decimals to hundredths using the standard algorithm.
+Uses models to find the quotients of whole numbers.
+Uses place value understanding of multi-digit numbers including decimals to explain patterns in the number of zeros and the placement of the decimal point, when multiplying a number by powers of 10.
 Compares decimals using expanded form Makes reasonable estimates of decimal results Explains understandings of models for decimals, decimal notation, and properties of operations to add, subtract, multiply and divide decimals to hundredths Uses the relationship between decimals and fractions, as well as the relationship between finite decimals and whole numbers to understand and explain why the procedures for multiplying and dividing finite decimals make sense.